exxeleron/enterprise-components/INSTALL.md

 > :heavy_exclamation_mark: Note:

 > EC releases typically require specific yak releases.
-The versions of the yak releases that work with a given EC release are provided in the EC release notes.
+The versions of the yak releases that work with a given EC release are listed in the EC release notes.

 We recommend system layout as in the tutorial's [README](https://github.com/exxeleron/enterprise-components/blob/master/tutorial/README.md) document.
 However one can define an arbitrary system layout by setting `QHOME`, `QLIC`, `YAK_PATH`, `YAK_OPTS`, `EC_QSL_PATH`, `EC_ETC_PATH` environment variables in `env.sh` file and `binPath`, `libPath`, `dllPath`, `dataPath`, `logPath` and `eventPath` variables in `system.cfg` configuration file.